 They will slowly grow throughout the winter months and jump into full growth in the early spring.
 The shallots and garlic will be ready for harvest around the 4th of July.
 Harvest the walking onions anytime after they begin looking like a scallion.

 Plant these over-wintering crops in a raised bed with rich, well-drained soil.
 Once you see the sprout of the plants, cover with leaf mulch for the winter.
 This will keep moisture in and weeds out and make your spring garden that much easier to manage.

-Did you know that plants in the Allium family, like the ones mentioned above, are great at keep pests out of your garden?
+Did you know that plants in the Allium family, like those mentioned above, are great at keeping pests out of your garden?
 Read more here!